JoeBwonKenobi/Time_Series_Analysis/README.md

 - Additionally, visualizing these components can help us see the patterns more clearly and identify any unusual or unexpected changes in the data.
 - I chose to use Prophet because it has the advanced capability for modeling the effects of holidays on a time-series model.

-Below is a link to the notebook which shows how i calculated the predictions of furniture sales:
+Below is a link to the notebook which shows how I calculated the predictions of furniture sales:

 https://github.com/JoeBwonKenobi/Time_Series_Analysis/blob/main/Time_Series_Analysis_and_Forecasting_with_Python.ipynb